Green Cities Annual Conference 2021: call for green finance and closer partnerships

 Speaking during the “Smart solutions for green results” breakout session during the “Mayors Roundtable: Conversations with Green Cities Mayors” event, Petre Shilegov, Mayor of Skopje said: “You have to be well organised and change the priorities for the needs of the people”.
 For Mr Shilegov, digitalisation as part of the green agenda means enhancing his citizens’ ability to feed back on and access better public services.

-The EBRD Green Cities Annual Conference was moderated by the programme’s joint leads, Lin O’Grady and Nigel Jollands.
+The first day of EBRD Green Cities Annual Conference was moderated by the programme’s joint leads, Lin O’Grady and Nigel Jollands.

 Visit our event page: https://www.ebrdgreencities.com/annualconference2021.